jdaok/DMVNinja/README.md

 When I went to register for an appointment in October, my local CA DMV office was booked out all the way until January 2020.
 Thankfully, there are always a few people who tend to cancel their appointments a few days in advance!

-This bot will constantly check for appointments at your specified DMV office, and always keep you booked for the latest availible one.
+This bot will constantly check for appointments at your specified DMV office, and always keep you booked for the latest availible behind-the-wheel exam.
 It includes several features:

 * Set a range of dates where appointments outside of it are ignored
 * Will store all potential appointments in dateLog.txt